theHamsta/nvim-semantic-tokens/README.md

 This is a reference plugin to assist the development of https://github.com/neovim/neovim/pull/15723

-This plugin will use a local copy of https://github.com/neovim/neovim/pull/15723.
-If Neovim is built without https://github.com/neovim/neovim/pull/15723
+This plugin will use a local copy of https://github.com/neovim/neovim/pull/15723 if Neovim is built without https://github.com/neovim/neovim/pull/15723.
+Nightly Neovim is still required.

 ## Setup